 People use this fractionated coconut oil more commonly as a carrier oil for diluting essential oils in massage.
 Of course, you can also use it on your scalp and hair.
 As long as you use it externally, you’re safe.

 On the other hand, you can cook with the fractionated coconut oil that they either label as “MCT Oil” or “Liquid Coconut Oil”.
 They’re edible because they have passed the food grade test.

 However, my experience in cooking with this type of fractionated coconut oil wasn’t a pleasant one.
 After pouring some MCT oil onto the frying pan and slowly turned up the heat, I could smell the mild pungent odor coming from the oil.
 I didn’t quite like it.

 The mouthfeel of the cooked food was peculiar too.
 It tasted as such probably because the fractionated coconut oil comprises only caprylic and capric acids.
-Natural coconut oil, on the other hand, carries a variety of fatty acids that can make the oil more satisfying.
+Natural coconut oil, on the other hand, carries a variety of fatty acids that makes the oil more satisfying.